Kong/docs.konghq.com/app/enterprise/2.4.x/plugins/oidc-curity.md

 - Choose suitable authentication methods.
 - Add redirect URI (by default `http://kong:8004/<WORKSPACE_NAME>/auth`).

+{:.note}
-NOTE: There is an issue with short-lived access tokens that is under investigation.
+> **NOTE:** There is an issue with short-lived access tokens that is under investigation.
 Increase the `Access Token Time to Live` in the client configuration to `3000` as a temporary workaround.

 More information is available in the [Code Flow][curity-code-flow-tutorial] tutorial.